HCPSS/school-messenger-help/_posts/2014-02-17-customizing-recipients.markdown

 After you've clicked on the "new broadcast" button, you'll be directed to the first message screen.
 Enter in a subject and go under the "add message recipients" menu.

 Underneath this menu you'll have a few options, the first of which allows you to access any lists you've already created and saved.
-This first option also has a defaulted list for all of your school and community members.
+The "saved recipient lists" option also has a defaulted list for all of your school and community members.

 ![recipient options](/school-messenger-help/images/recipient-options.png)